zaidsay-ed/Budget-Tracker/README.md

 3.
 - Finance is something I am interested in and figuring out a way to include that in my project would make it more enjoyable through the term.
-- This project has scope to grow as well as my skillset grows, hence, I could continue improving this project even after, the course is done
+- This project has scope to grow as my skill set grows, hence, I could continue improving this project even after the course is done